axieinfinity/ronin-documentation/docs/developers/ronin-wallet/integrate.md

 ---
-description: Interact with Ronin Network dApps using Ronin Wallet.
+description: Integrate Ronin Wallet to interact with the dApps in Ronin Network
 ---

 # Integrate Ronin Wallet